dunimel/career-path-analysis-technical-skills-inventory/README.md

-# Career Development Task Tracker
+# Career Path Analysis: Technical Skills Inventory for Social Impact Tech Roles
 This application is your go-to tool for navigating the tech landscape, especially if you're looking to make a real impact.
 It helps you get a clear picture of your current technical skills and then maps out a personalized path for you to grow into social impact roles.
 What's cool about it is how it combines your self-assessment with a custom learning plan, complete with direct links to free online resources.
 It's all about giving you a clear, actionable roadmap to build the skills you need for a career that truly matters.

 ## Features